>

 There are a number of factors that indicate your clutch might need repairing, these include:

-High biting point
+1. High biting point

 The point at which the clutch engages is called the biting point.
 As the friction material wears away, this point will change, resulting in a higher pedal position when engaging.

-Spongy Pedal
+2. Spongy Pedal

-Clutch slipping
+3. Clutch slipping

-A similar thing can happen to brake pads when they get too hot, if the clutch plate has started to slip, the friction material will get excessively hot and form a shiny, non-grippy surface, which can cause even worse slippage.
+A similar thing can happen to brake pads when they get too hot.
+If the clutch plate has started to slip, the friction material will get excessively hot and form a shiny, non-grippy surface, which can cause even worse slippage.

-Burning smell
+4. Burning smell

 Usually caused by the previous symptom - a slipping clutch - if you smell a strong chemical-like smell when driving along normally, especially on hills or when towing, your clutch may be slipping.

-Trouble changing gears
+5. Trouble changing gears

 If you’re unsure or suspect your car is experiencing one of the above issues, it’s strongly advised that you arrange for an approved mechanic to inspect your vehicle.

-Failure to act could cause danger to yourself and your passengers, and will usually result in a more costly bill further down the line.
+Failure to act could cause danger to yourself and your passengers and will usually result in a more costly bill further down the line.

-Alongside the actual clutch plate, flywheel and pressure plate, there is a hydraulic system that actuates the clutch.
+Alongside the clutch plate, flywheel and pressure plate, there is a hydraulic system that actuates the clutch.
 There are a few different types of issues that can be present with these parts:

-Clutch Pedal not returning
+Clutch pedal not returning

-When you release the clutch pedal, both the hydraulic force from the spring in the pressure plate and often a return spring work to push the clutch pedal back up to the resting position.
+When you release the clutch pedal, the hydraulic force from the spring in the pressure plate and often a return spring work to push the clutch pedal back up to the resting position.

-A failing clutch master cylinder can cause this problem, as the seals break down and allow fluid to pass through, the pressure required to push the pedal back is dissipated.
+A failing clutch master cylinder can cause this problem.
+As the seals break down and allow fluid to pass through, the pressure required to push the pedal back is dissipated.

 Noise when the clutch pedal is pressed